Summary Profile

 For 2 years, Mark served as a member of the Council of Law Reporting for New South Wales (in 2012 and 2013).

-Mark was junior counsel in the High Court of Australia in 1986 for the British Attorney-General in the famous Spycatcher Case, against the late spy and author, Mr Peter Wright (a).
+Mark was junior counsel in the High Court of Australia in 1986 for the British Attorney-General in the famous Spycatcher Case, against the late spy and author, Mr Peter Wright.

 In 2002, Mark acted for 6,700 refugee plaintiffs and won one of the largest administrative law class-actions in history in the High Court of Australia.
-The case concerned systemic denial of natural justice in the Refugee Review Tribunal (b).
+The case concerned systemic denial of natural justice in the Refugee Review Tribunal.

-He appears in a number of disciplinary cases for doctors and lawyers.
-He is also appearing in a number of cases for people who are opposed to the covid vaccinations rolled out in Australia, especially the children’s vaccine.
+He appears in disciplinary cases for doctors and lawyers.
+He also appears in cases for people who are opposed to the covid vaccinations rolled out in Australia, especially the children’s vaccine.